Swimming in Lake Windermere – Everything You Need to Know

 Nearby Facilities and Access

 Access points have parking at Fell Foot and Borrans Park.
-Changing rooms and toilets available at National Trust sites.
+Changing rooms and toilets are available at National Trust sites.

 Buses run to Bowness and Ambleside.
 Cafes nearby serve food after swims.
 Rent gear from local shops like Swim The Lakes.